tharindusuraj/Industrial-Penumatic-Controller/README.md

 # Industrial-Penumatic-Controller
 An electronic controller board for industrial pneumatic piston controlling

-Designed for Arduino Mega Board
+Designed for the Arduino Mega Board